Groups, graphs, and hypergraphs: average sizes of kernels of generic matrices with support constraints: Introduction

 By minor abuse of notation, we refer to the rational functions $W_\Eta(X,T)$ and $W_\Gamma^\pm(X,T)$ in Theorem~\ref{thm:graph_uniformity} as the ask zeta functions associated with $\Eta$ and $\Gamma$, respectively.
 These rational functions are, to the best of our knowledge, new invariants of graphs and hypergraphs which, as we will see, reflect interesting structural features of the latter.
+We note that while every graph $\Gamma$ is also a hypergraph, we did not observe any meaningful relationship between the rational functions $W_\Gamma(X,T)$ and $W_\Gamma^\pm(X,T)$.

 An immediate consequence of Theorem~\ref{thm:graph_uniformity} is that upon taking the average, the arbitrarily wild numbers of invertible matrices over $\FF_q$ provided by Belkale and Brosnan cancel.